This post has been updated August 2017.

 This is a powerful approach when you have a very small audience or customer base because you can still make a lot of profit from a small number of people at a higher price.
 You don’t have to sell 1,000 seats in your course, and still make great money.

 The other option is going for the Unicorn, which is when you have a high priced course that has a large audience.
-I’ve had a lot of success with this model but it is harder to pull off at first (because you need to be able to get in front of that huge audience).
+It is harder to pull off at first (because you need to be able to get in front of that huge audience).

 If you can think of a topic that can appeal to the most people within your niche, that is unicorn (as in, a cooking course, but not necessarily a “cooking for vegetarians” course (unless that’s what your blog is all about!).